mtzamanpk/ArtillerySimulator/README.md

 ##### Simran Brar, Maksim Sharoika, Muhammad Zaman

+### Further documentation if present in the /documents/ directory.

 ### Project Description

 A Howitzer company is asking for a simulator to teach the soldiers about kinematics and dynamics.
 They would like to simulate the howitzer shooting a projectile across an empty field in a 3 dimensional space; the rest is open ended and discussed in the DESIGN-SELECTION.md file.